servirtium/README/starting-a-new-implementation.md

 ### Request headers recorded for playback:
 ```

+## 8. Redaction / Mask / Mutate operations

+Sometimes things have to be changed in request headers and/or request body that is saved as markdown in a recording
+Similarly things may have to be changed in response headers and/or response body.

+Related things that were recorded in a certain way, may have to be changed again in playback.
+You might have morphed
+`Date: Wed, 21 Oct 2019 07:28:00 GMT` to `Date: todays's-date-paul-was-here` for the purposes of the recording, but
+in playback it needs to be changed again from `Date: todays's-date-paul-was-here` to `Date: Sun, 9 Feb 2020 11:18:03 GMT`
+so that tests still pass.

+Then there's also removal of headers (and parts of a body) at both request and response level, that's needed.

+For any of these it may be a good idea to get regex and non regex ways working.

-## 7 Proxy Server mode of operation
+## 9. Proxy Server mode of operation

 This one varies per language and the HTTP request initiation available.
 Client calls to an arbitrary server, can be run through
 a proxy server on the way there.
 Some commercial Service Virtualization techs like HoverFly work this way by design.
 For Servirtium
 it is an option.
-If mounted as a Proxy Server things are more magic-based.
+If mounted as a Proxy Server technologies that would call over the wire may not be specifically configured
+for it.

 # Prior implementations